Time Tracking: Just How Productive Are You Really?

 But between conference calls to discuss messaging, emails reminding your client that you still need background materials and a last-minute expert whose quotes have to be added to the white paper, you wind up spending twenty hours in little chunks of time that add up over several weeks.
 Once you know how much time you’re actually spending on this type of project, you’ll likely want to quote higher for your next white paper or get more explicit about the project scope so you can avoid scope creep.

-No matter why you want to start tracking your time, FreshBooks makes it so easy that you’ll actually want to do it.
-Within the Time Tracking section you have two options as to how you’d like to work:
+Of course, once you begin tracking your time effectively, you also have the option of using it as a billing tool.
+No matter why you want to start tracking your time, FreshBooks makes it so easy that you’ll actually want to do it!